-- Pass the Popcorn: Memphis and Kip watching from the diner as Johnnie B is arrested.
+- Pass the Popcorn: Memphis and Kip have coffee in the diner as Johnny B is arrested.

 - The Quiet One: The Sphinx, whom everybody thinks is mute until he breaks into a philosophical speech at the end.

-- Refuge in Audacity: Knowing that the cops have their shopping list, and that some of the rarer cars are under surveillance, Memphis and Co. simply break into the police impound lot.
+- Refuge in Audacity: Knowing that the cops have their shopping list, and that some of the rarer cars are under surveillance, Memphis and Co. decide the simplest option is to break into the police impound lot.

 - Reporting Names: Each of the fifty cars is assigned a girl's name, so the crew can track what they've stolen.